mcollier/blog/content/post/azure-functions-with-private-endpoints.md

 #### Run from Package

 The function is configured to [run from a deployment package](https://docs.microsoft.com/azure/azure-functions/run-functions-from-deployment-package).
 As such, the package is persisted in an Azure File share referenced by the [WEBSITE_CONTENTAZUREFILECONNECTIONSTRING](https://docs.microsoft.com/azure/azure-functions/functions-app-settings#website_contentazurefileconnectionstring) application setting.
+Please review the [section below on Azure Storage Private Endpoints](#azure-storage-private-endpoints) for why this is important in this scenario.

 #### Virtual Network Triggers